CoolBeansProgramming/Bellabeat-Case-Study/Data Documentation and Data Dictionary.md

 * Fields:
 *   SleepDay: Date on which the sleep event started
-*   TotalSleepRecords: Number of recorded sleep periods for that day; includes napes > 60 minutes
+*   TotalSleepRecords: Number of recorded sleep periods for that day; includes naps > 60 minutes
 *   TotalMinutesAsleep: Total bumber of minutes classified as being "asleep"
 *   TotalTimeInBed: Total minutes spent in bed, including asleep, restless, and awake, that occurred during the defined sleep record